danstalcup/skillustrator/README.md

 ### Run the application in ASP.NET Core container and database container

+**NOTE for Windows users**: you must have the new bash installed (comes with Windows 10 Anniversary Update)

 1. If you haven't built yet, run:

     `docker-compose build`